nazunalika/lazybuilder/README.md

 The lazybuilder lazily builds RPMs whether for bootstrapping purposes or otherwise.
 This isn't really a role, this isn't really a collection.
 This thing doesn't really know *what* it is.
 It's up for you to figure it out.

 Ultimately, this is meant to be run by itself on an ansible box or imported as a project into tower (being careful with your tower settings).
 Right now it is built to be ran on an ansible box that is not tower.
+In the future, it will be designed with the idea that it can be ran via tower.

-Playbooks will sit in the root.
+Playbooks will (and should) sit in the root.

 **Note**: If you are using lazybuilder in module mode, the modules must have simple requirements.
 Please review the lazybuilder `README.md` for more information.

+This project is mirrored.

 Requirements
 ------------

 This will require your systems to have the appropriate packages installed or at the very least the right `/bin`'s to go to perform the work.

-Note that there are recommended version requirements for mock build hosts.
+Note that there are recommended minimum version requirements for mock build hosts.

 * `mock` -> `2.10`
 * `rpm` -> `4.14` (`4.13` may work on EL7, but is **not** recommended)